Retirement Income 201: Building on the Basics

 Along with preparing for healthcare costs and coordinating your tax strategy, you'll want to consider other areas of retirement income planning.
 Some of these will be essential considerations, while others are potential opportunities.
 Shively and Semple have three initial recommendations to get started.

-• Survey your real estate holdings.
+- Survey your real estate holdings.
 Think about where you'll live in the future.
 If you own your home outright and don't plan to leave it to a loved one, a reverse mortgage may help you if you need cash to supplement your retirement income.
+Alternatively, if there's no mortgage on the home, renting it can create a stream of income from rental payments.

-• Consider annuities.
-Once seen as a way to garner a tiny income stream in retirement, annuities have undergone significant changes in the past few decades that have increased their popularity.
-Pay close attention to the terms—particularly when it comes to payout settlement options—and to their underlying fees and expenses.
+- Consider annuities.
+Once seen as a way to garner a tiny income stream in retirement, annuities have undergone significant changes—such as linking to market performance but with a floor to limit negative returns in a down market—that have increased their popularity.
+Pay close attention to the policy's terms—particularly when it comes to payout settlement options—and to their underlying fees and expenses.

 Seek advanced help for advanced strategies

-"Once you've got a plan in place with solid foundations and you have a firm understanding of some of the more developed actions you can take in key retirement areas, you should consider getting a team of professionals," he adds.
-"Because none of this stuff is so simple that one person can figure it all out."
+"Once you've got a plan in place with solid foundations and you have a firm understanding of some of the more developed actions you can take in key retirement areas, you should consider meeting with your team of professionals," he adds.
+"Because none of this is so simple that one person can figure it all out."

 Your retirement should start with a plan.
 If you're not sure where to start, we're here to help.